SanquirinoB/VCF_RLZ/README.md

 ### [PARSE](https://github.com/SanquirinoB/VCF_parsing/tree/master)

 Takes as input the reference (FASTA format) and the VCF collection.
-From the reference recovers all the bases for each chromosome described, then the main reference is the concatenation of each chromosome (Named R), and save the relative position within the main reference of each one.
-After that, for each VCF, we discard the meta-information lines, jumping directly to the registries.
-For each line, we identify the edit and for each individual which has this edit, we create a phrase with the form: (C, A, ID, P, L, PE, LE) with: C as the chromosome number, A as the number of allele, ID the number of sample, P the position where the edit will be applied, L the length of the section to be replaced, PE the position within the reference where the edit appears and LE the length of the edit.
+From the reference, recovers all the bases for each chromosome described, then the main reference is the concatenation of each chromosome (Named R), and save the relative position within the main reference of each one.
+After that, for each VCF, we discard the meta-information lines, jumping directly into the registries.
+For each line, we identify the edit and for each individual which has this edit, we create a phrase with the form: (C, A, ID, P, L, PE, LE), where: C as the chromosome number, A as the number of allele, ID the number of sample, P the position where the edit will be applied, L the length of the section to be replaced, PE the position within the reference where the edit appears and LE the length of the edit.

 ### [SORT](https://github.com/SanquirinoB/VCF_RLZ/blob/main/src/VCFParsingSorter.cpp)